 - widowed or a surviving civil partner in the year for which he or she is making a claim.

-- If you are not allocated the credit but wish to claim it you should complete Form SPCC1 (link shown below) and submit it to your Revenue office – the postal address can be found in our Contact Details section.
+- If you are not allocated the tax credit but wish to claim it you should complete Form Form SPCC1, (PDF, 175KB) and submit it to your Revenue office – the postal address can be found in our Contact Details section.
 Alternatively, a claim can be made using PAYE Anytime which can be accessed via myAccount.

-- If you are allocated the credit but wish to give it up to a secondary claimant then you should complete Form SPCC1, sign the appropriate declaration giving up the credit and submit it to your Revenue office.
+- If you are allocated the tax credit but wish to give it up to a secondary claimant then you should complete Form SPCC1, (PDF, 175KB), sign the appropriate declaration giving up the tax credit and submit it to your Revenue office.

-- If you qualify as a secondary claimant and are aware that the primary claimant is willing to give up the credit in your favour, then the primary claimant should complete Form SPCC1, sign the appropriate declaration giving up the credit and submit it to his or her Revenue office.
-You should complete Form SPCC2 and submit it to your Revenue office.
+- If you qualify as a secondary claimant and are aware that the primary claimant is willing to give up the tax credit in your favour, then the primary claimant should complete Form SPCC1, (PDF, 175KB), sign the appropriate declaration giving up the tax credit and submit it to his or her Revenue office.
+You should complete Form SPCC2, (PDF, 168KB) and submit it to your Revenue office.

-- If you believe you qualify as the primary claimant in respect of a qualifying child but the credit has been granted automatically to another individual you should complete Form SPCC1 and submit it to your Revenue office together with any relevant evidence in support of your claim that the child resides with you for the whole or greater part of the year.
+- If you believe you qualify as the primary claimant in respect of a qualifying child but the tax credit has been granted to another individual you should complete Form SPCC1, (PDF, 175KB) and submit it to your Revenue office together with any relevant evidence in support of your claim that the child resides with you for the whole or greater part of the year.
 The primary claimant will be decided on the basis of the facts in the case.
 In the event of a dispute an appeal against the determination by Revenue can be made to the Appeal Commissioners.

-Primary Claimant – to relinquish a claim in favour of another claimant complete Form SPCC1, (PDF, 286KB) including the relinquishment section, sign the declaration and submit to your Revenue office.
+Primary Claimant – to relinquish a claim in favour of another claimant complete Form SPCC1, (PDF, 175KB) including the relinquishment section, sign the declaration and submit it to your Revenue office.
 The facility to relinquish this tax credit to a secondary claimant is not available on PAYE Anytime.

-Secondary Claimant – to claim for Single Person Child Carer Credit complete Form SPCC2, (PDF, 332KB) sign the declaration and submit to your Revenue office.
-The Primary Claimant must have relinquished their entitlement to the credit in order for the Secondary Claimant to make a claim.
+Secondary Claimant – to claim for Single Person Child Carer Credit complete Form SPCC2, (PDF, 168KB) sign the declaration and submit it to your Revenue office.
+The primary claimant must have relinquished their entitlement to the credit in order for the secondary claimant to make a claim.